Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ## Level 1: Rage

 You can imbue yourself with a primal power that is called your Rage, a force that grants you extraordinary might and resilience.
-You can enter it as a Bonus Action, provided you aren’t wearing Heavy Armor.
+You can enter it as a Bonus Action, provided you aren't wearing Heavy Armor.
 While active, your Rage has the following effects:

 - **Damage Resistance.** You have Resistance to Bludgeoning, Piercing, and Slashing damage.
 - **Rage Damage**.
 When you make an attack with a weapon using Strength or an Unarmed Strikeand deal damage to the target, you gain a bonus to the damage that increases as you gain levels as a Barbarian, as shown in the Rage Damage column of the Barbarian table.
 - **Strength Advantage.** You have Advantage on Strength checks and Strength saving throws.
-- **No Concentration or Spells.** You can’t maintain Concentration, and you can’t cast spells.
+- **No Concentration or Spells.** You can't maintain Concentration, and you can't cast spells.

 The Rage lasts until the end of your next turn, and it ends early if you don Heavy Armor or have the Incapacitated condition.
 If your Rage is still active on your next turn, you can extend the Rage for another round by doing one or more of the following: